 Capability Maturity Model Integration (CMMI) – A process and behavioral model designed to help organizations improve their performance and produce better services and products.
 Defines how to build effective processes that are used (and considered useful) by the organization.

 CERT RMM – “A maturity model that promotes the convergence of security, business continuity, and IT operations activities to help organizations actively direct, control, and manage operational resilience and risk.”
 Offered by Carnegie Mellon University.

 Read through our CMMC Glossary of Terms and Definitions.
 It is a great summary of which companies the CMMC is for, the legal requirements around it, and the official organizations leading the implementation.

 Read through the FAR and DFARS rules referenced in the glossary and memorize them.
 Then check back in December 2020 for the updated DFARS rule and memorize that.

-The CMMC Appendix document has the most information about what the DoD expects for process maturity as well as security practices.
+The CMMC Assessment Guides have the most information about what the DoD expects for process maturity as well as security practices.

 Create your own CMMC System Security Plan and Plan of Action

 Read through our How to get started with the CMMC article and FCI in CMMC article for tips on scope.
 Then, in whatever environment you have available (even your home network), try to actually document your CMMC Level 1 practices, then Level 2, etc.

 For bonus points, try to implement anything you are missing.
 If you have email on your phone, it is now in scope.
 Fun times!